-China on Sunday announced a 7.2% increase in its defense budget for the coming year, up slightly from last year's 7.1% rate of increase.
+China has expanded its defense budget by 7.2%, up slightly from last year’s 7.1% rate of increase

 That marks the eighth consecutive year of single-digit percentage point increases in what is now the world’s second-largest military budget.
 The 2023 figure was given as 1.55 trillion yuan ($224 billion), roughly double the figure from 2013.